— Subscriptions —

 I'd like a subscription.
 How do I do that?

 Free subscriptions are available in digital format to anyone in the world with a valid email address.
 All subscribers will receive each new issue of Tape Op directly in their email inbox in a protected PDF format, as well as be able to view all of their current and past delivered issues directly at tapeop.com.
+You will not be able to access issues from before the date your subscription started, you will need an archive subscription or box set for that.

 If you live in the U.S., we will also send you a paper copy of each new issue via good ol' snail mail.
 Basic print subscriptions are indeed free, but not 100% guaranteed to arrive, or may arrive torn.
 However, 98% arrive just fine.